 - Heads of diplomatic missions accredited to Canada (Embassies and High Commissions) may be given precedence immediately after the Speaker of the Legislative Assembly, with seniority as determined by Foreign Affairs Canada.

-- Precedence may be given immediately after the Leader of the Opposition to Members of the Queen's Privy Council for Canada, first to members of the Canadian Cabinet, then to Privy Councillors who are not members of the Cabinet, in each case relative precedence to be in order of the date of appointment.
+- Precedence may be given immediately after the Leader of the Opposition to Members of the King's Privy Council for Canada, first to members of the Canadian Cabinet, then to Privy Councillors who are not members of the Cabinet, in each case relative precedence to be in order of the date of appointment.

 - Precedence may be given immediately after the Members of the Legislative Assembly of Saskatchewan to: